Frequently Asked Questions

 Our program is focused on dealing with unsecured debts (credit cards, medical bills, unsecured personal loans, etc.).
 We can’t help with debt that is secured by collateral (such as mortgages or auto loans).
 However, after completing the program, the money you had been paying towards your unsecured creditors can be used to pay down secured debts and start saving for your financial future.
 Not everyone completes our program, so remember that sticking to your monthly savings plan is the most important factor in determining your success.

 There are federal and state laws designed to protect you from collections harassment, but the fact is most of our clients will experience some collections calls.
-Our goal is to get your creditors to call Freedom Debt Relief, not you.
-Find out more about laws that regulate debt collector behavior and what your rights are.
+To help, we offer tools and guidance on how to handle those interactions.
+Learn more about laws that regulate debt collector behavior here.

 No. Every case is a negotiation, and there is no guarantee as to how those negotiations will go.
 Furthermore, the success of our negotiations is highly dependent on your ability to save a specified amount each month you are in the program.